Fast rotation of nuclei with extreme isospin in the vicinity of neutron and proton drip lines: Introduction

 The paper is organized as follows.
-A brief outline of theoretical framework and the details of the calculations are presented in Sec. \ref{Theory-section}.
-Sec.\ \ref{Birth-sec} is dedicated to the analysis of the birth of proton bound rotational bands in the $^{14}$Ne and $^{67}$Kr nuclei.
-The formation of giant proton halos in rotating very proton rich nuclei is analyzed in Sec.\ \ref{Halo-sect}.
-The basic physical mechanism of the birth of particle bound rotational bands in proton and neutron rich nuclei located near and beyond proton and neutron drip lines are discussed in Sec.\ \ref{basic-mechanism}.
-Rotation induced extension of the nuclear landscape is discussed in Sec.\ \ref{Extension-sect}.
+An overview of theoretical studies of rotational structures in the nuclei near neutron drip line is presented in Sec.\ \ref{n-drip-status}.
+Open questions related to rotational motion in the nuclei located near the drip lines and their resolution are discussed in Sec.\ \ref{open-q}.
+The general features of the rotation in proton-rich nuclei and the differences with the situation near the neutron-drip line are briefly overviewed in Sec.\ \ref{rot-prot}.
+The details of theoretical calculations are presented in Sec.\ \ref{theory}.
+The birth of proton-bound rotational bands is illustrated in Sec.\ \ref{Birth-sec} on the example of the $^{14}$Ne and $^{67}$Kr nuclei.
+The emergence of giant proton halos at very high spin is discussed in Sec.\ \ref{Halo-sect}.
+Rotating induced extension of the nuclear landscape is considered in Sec.\ \ref{Extension-sect}.
 Finally, Sec.\ \ref{concl} summarizes the results of our paper.